Mia Holt

 Profile

 I am a Masters by Research student in the Institute of Geophysics and Tectonics (IGT), within the School of Earth and Environment.
-My research interests lie in structural geology and microstructure, with a focus on fault mechanics.
+My research interests lie in structural geology, fault mechanics, fluid-rock interaction, microstructure and thermal shock.

-My project will apply tribology experiments from mechanical engineering, high-end microscopy and chemistry to investigate the evolution of friction on fault surfaces and its implications for earthquake cycles.
-The focus will be on carbonate normal faults in western Anatolia, Turkey.
+My project will apply tribology experiments from mechanical engineering and high-end microscopy to investigate the effect of fluid chemistry on the evolution of friction on fault surfaces.
+These experiments will be applied to carbonate normal faults in the Central Appenines, Italy and Anatolia, Turkey.

 During my undergraduate degree I was awarded the highest dissertation mark for my geological mapping project, which focussed on the Castleton area in the Peak District.
 I was also awarded the highest mark for my undergraduate research project which used a novel application of the AZtec feature SEM software to determine the relative contributions of pressure and thermal shock in fulgurites (lightning rocks).